Up in Central Park: Songs

+Production history

+The musical premiered on Broadway in 1945.
+It was revived in 1982 by Equity Library Theatre.

 Film version

 In 1948 the musical was made into a film directed by William A. Seiter and starring Deanna Durbin, Dick Haymes and Vincent Price.
 Mary Grant designed the film's costumes.
 The movie version omits much of the Broadway score and changes the story considerably.
 The film was not a success.

 Recordings

 Decca released an album of eight songs from the show with original cast members Wilbur Evans and Betty Bruce, along with the show orchestra conducted by Max Meth.
 Also appearing on the album are Eileen Farrell and Celeste Holm, who were not in the show.